Pence to deliver postponed China speech this fall: White House official

 A hardline speech on China was seen as potentially hampering Trump’s bid to use that meeting to get negotiations back on track after talks broke down in May, according to reports.

-A spokesman for Pence’s office confirmed the vice president would give a speech on China this fall but gave no date and offered no other details.
+Darin Miller, a deputy press secretary for Pence’s office, confirmed the vice president would give a speech on China this fall but gave no date and offered no other details.

-The June speech was initially cast by aides as a sequel to a blistering broadside he delivered in October 2018.
+The postponed June speech was initially cast by aides as a sequel to a blistering broadside he delivered in October 2018.

-At the time, Pence shocked China-watchers with a speech in which he laid out a litany of complaints, chastising China for building “an unparalleled surveillance state” and for government-run camps in the Xinjiang region where Muslim Uighurs “endure around-the-clock brainwashing” just ahead of a major Asia-Pacific conference that he attended on behalf of Trump.
+At that time, Pence shocked China watchers with a speech in which he laid out a litany of complaints, chastising China for building “an unparalleled surveillance state” and for government-run camps in the Xinjiang region where Muslim Uighurs “endure around-the-clock brainwashing” just ahead of a major Asia-Pacific conference that he attended on behalf of Trump.

+U.S. Secretary of State Mike Pompeo said on Friday the United States would use the United Nations General Assembly this month to persuade countries to help “call out” China over treatment of its Uighur Muslim minority.

 More recently, Pence has urged Beijing to treat Hong Kong protesters humanely, warning that it would be harder for Washington to make a trade deal with Beijing if there was violence in the former British territory.